LACMIP/emu/docs/_documentation/digitizing.md

 **Labeling guidelines**
 - Left-justify labels in boxes.
-- When present, older labels should go under the new label.
+- When present, older labels should go under or behind the new label.
 - Some boxes will require multiple new labels (i.e., one per cataloged lot).
 In this case, the label for the lowest lot number should be the furthest left-justified and on top of the others, which should be arranged numerically and visible, as in this example:
 <img src="{{ site.baseurl }}/assets/images/digitization_labels.jpg" alt="" width="400"/>{: .align-center}
 - Watch for labels with missing/incorrect information - they will need reprinting!
 Spot check the lot count and taxonomic identification between the handwritten ID tag and the printed label as you work.